Rejection of evolution by religious groups: Contemporary reaction to Darwin

 During the late 19th century evolutionary ideas were most strongly disputed by the premillennialists, who held to a prophecy of the imminent return of Christ based on a form of Biblical literalism, and were convinced that the Bible would be invalidated if any error in the Scriptures was conceded.
 However, hardly any of the critics of evolution at that time were as concerned about geology, freely granting scientists any time they needed before the Edenic creation to account for scientific observations, such as fossils and geological findings.
 In the immediate post-Darwinian era, few scientists or clerics rejected the antiquity of the earth or the progressive nature of the fossil record.
 Likewise, few attached geological significance to the Biblical flood, unlike subsequent creationists.
 Evolutionary skeptics, creationist leaders and skeptical scientists were usually either willing to adopt a figurative reading of the first chapter of the Book of Genesis, or allowed that the six days of creation were not necessarily 24-hour days.

 Science professors at liberal northeastern universities almost immediately embraced the theory of evolution and introduced it to their students.
-However, some people in parts of the south and west of the United States, which had been influenced by the preachings of Christian fundamentalist evangelicals, rejected the theory as immoral.
+However, some people in parts of the south and west of the United States, who had been influenced by the preachings of Christian fundamentalist evangelicals, rejected the theory as immoral.

 In the United Kingdom, Evangelical creationists were in a tiny minority.
 The Victoria Institute was formed in 1865 in response to Essays and Reviews and Darwin's On the Origin of Species.
 It was not officially opposed to evolution theory, but its main founder James Reddie objected to Darwin's work as "inharmonious" and "utterly incredible", and Philip Henry Gosse, author of Omphalos, was a vice-president.
 The institute's membership increased to 1897, then declined sharply.
 In the 1920s George McCready Price attended and made several presentations of his creationist views, which found little support among the members.
 In 1927 John Ambrose Fleming was made president; while he insisted on creation of the soul, his acceptance of divinely guided development and of Pre-Adamite humanity meant he was thought of as a theistic evolutionist.